Ghini/ghini.github.io/_posts/2019-05-27-what-does-it-imply,-reloading-ghini?.md

 Oh, and an otherwise interesting remark I got: "ben benieuwd hoe het zich verder ontwikkelt" (I'm curious to see how it develops).
 Well, how to put it.
-This software, any software, it's written to solve problems, or to help *users* address a *problem*.
-How it develops, it depends on the understanding that the *programmer* has of the previous two concepts 'user' and 'problem'.
+This software, any **software**, it's written to **solve** problems, or to help **users** address a **problem**.
+How it develops, it depends on the *understanding* that the *programmer* has of the previous two concepts 'user' and 'problem'.
 The great philosopher Bertrand Russel thought there was *nothing* that can't be done by formal logic.
 It took 20 years to have a German mathematician prove him wrong, but if we stay in the framework of botany, please be assured that the only limiting factor is not Gödel's incompleteness theorem, but the lack of criticism.